kofm/sommit-dashboard/README.md

 to official install instructions for your system on the [Docker website](https://docs.docker.com/engine/install/).
 You\'ll optionally need Git installed if you want to download the dashboard through git;
-you can also download this repository by clicking on the green button
+you can also download this repository via the GitHub interface
-\"Code\", then \"Download ZIP\".

 ### Windows